June 28, 2023

 Does my life insurance policy qualify for a life settlement?

 Generally speaking, all types of life insurance policies can qualify for a life settlement.
-Permanent life insurance policies, including whole life insurance, universal life policy, or variable universal life insurance policy are the most likely to quality for a life settlement.
+Permanent life insurance policies, including whole life insurance, universal life policy, or variable universal life insurance policy are the most likely to qualify for a life settlement.
 Your policy’s death benefit also usually needs to be at least $50,000 or more before a life settlement company will consider purchasing it.

 How a life settlement transaction works